-Students will earn A honor roll recognition at the end of the school year when his/her report card contains all A's for every subject each six weeks of the school year and when student's conduct and enrichment grades are satisfactory or above.
+Students will earn A honor roll recognition at the end of the school year when his/her report card contains all A's for every subject each quarter of the school year and when student's conduct and enrichment grades are satisfactory or above.
 Conduct Grades will affect a student's ability to make the honor roll, also.
-If a student has an "N" or "U" on any subject, they will not be eligible for the honor roll that six weeks or the year.
+If a student has an "N" or "U" on any subject, they will not be eligible for the honor roll that quarter or the year.

-Students will earn A-B honor roll recognition at the end of the school year when his/her report card contains all A's and B's for every subject each six weeks of the school year and when student's conduct and enrichment grades are satisfactory or above.
+Students will earn A-B honor roll recognition at the end of the school year when his/her report card contains all A's and B's for every subject each quarter of the school year and when student's conduct and enrichment grades are satisfactory or above.
 Conduct Grades will affect a student's ability to make the honor roll, also.
-If a student has an "N" or "U" on any subject, they will not be eligible for the honor roll that six weeks or the year.
+If a student has an "N" or "U" on any subject, they will not be eligible for the honor roll that quarter.